-The Canadian Forces Aptitude Test (CFAT) is an aptitude test that features three sections consisting of multiple-choice questions.
-The Canadian Forces uses the CFAT to see if you have the mental aptitude required in order to enlist.
-The CFAT is also used to decide which military job you are best suited to and qualify for.
-The CFAT is compulsory for anyone wanting to enlist in the Candian Forces.
-The CFAT comes in two versions; a paper version and a computerized version known as the electronic Candian Forces Aptitude Test (eCFAT).
+The Canadian Forces Aptitude Test is made up of three sections consisting of multiple-choice questions.
+The Canadian Forces uses the CFAT to see if you have the mental aptitude required to enlist.
+The CFAT is also used to decide which military job best suits you.
+The CFAT test is compulsory for anyone wanting to enlist in the Candian Forces.

 Preparation for the CFAT is key, as the better your CFAT score, the more possible options you will have when applying for different military positions.